flextype/docs.flextype.org/project/entries/en/foundation/entries/entry.md

     ---
     My entry content.

-Between triple-dashed lines, you can set predefined variables or even create custom ones of your own.
+Between triple-dashed lines, you can set [predefined variables](./entries/variables) or even create custom ones of your own.

-When you will fetch entry above with [Content APIs]([url]/en/foundation/content-apis), data will looks like this:
+When you will fetch entry above with Flextype [Entries Rest API]([url]/en/rest-api/entries), entry data will looks like this:

 ```json
 {